nutanix/karbon-platform-services/workshops/kps-projects-facefeed/index.rst

 #.
 Return to the **Dashboard** for the summary view of both projects and infrastructure.

    Congratulations!
-You've successfully deployed a facial recognition application to your edge from Karbon Services for IoT.
+You've successfully deployed a facial recognition application to your edge from Karbon Platform Services for IoT.
    This base application could be modified for use in retail, banking, municipalities and more.
-Karbon Services for IoT would then make it simple to manage the deployment and monitoring of both the edge servers as well as the applications and data residing on them.
+Karbon Platform Services for IoT would then make it simple to manage the deployment and monitoring of both the edge servers as well as the applications and data residing on them.

    This tutorial is but one edge application example.
-Karbon Services for IoT has already been deployed by customers to:
+Karbon Platform Services for IoT has already been deployed by customers to:

    - Identify objects on a manufacturing assembly line and control a robot to remove unsanctioned objects automatically.
    - Collect multiple parameters from various sensors on a manufacturing assembly line, correlate them, and send aggregated data to the cloud.